mikeguzowski/Doers-Knowledge-Base/Obsidian 101/Guides/Create your first note.md

 2. In your note, select the text "knowledge base" and press Ctrl+B (or Cmd+B on macOS) to make it bold.

-To learn more about how to format your notes using Markdown, refer to [[2 Initiatives/Hiperaktywny Mike/ADHD Do'ers/Doers Knowledge Base/Obsidian 101/Guides/Format your notes]].
+To learn more about how to format your notes using Markdown, refer to [[Obsidian 101/Guides/Format your notes]].

 ## Learn more

-Learn how to [[2 Initiatives/Hiperaktywny Mike/ADHD Do'ers/Doers Knowledge Base/Obsidian 101/Guides/Link notes|link notes]] to create a network of connected thoughts.
+Learn how to [[Obsidian 101/Guides/Link notes|link notes]] to create a network of connected thoughts.